The placeConstituency · Wales · Electorate 75,690 · 2023 boundaries

 WardLatest winnerVotesCouncilLast cycle

-Aberaeron Aberarth Elizabeth Evans702Ceredigion IndMay 2022
+Aberaeron and Aberarth Elizabeth Evans702Ceredigion IndMay 2022

-Aberporth Y Ferwig(2 seats)Davies · Davies1,617Ceredigion IndMay 2022
+Aberporth and Y Ferwig(2 seats)Davies · Davies1,617Ceredigion IndMay 2022

-Aberystwyth Morfa A Glais(2 seats)Williams · Strong1,301Ceredigion IndMay 2022
+Aberystwyth Morfa a Glais(2 seats)Williams · Strong1,301Ceredigion IndMay 2022

 Aberystwyth Rheidol Mark Endaf Edwards228Ceredigion IndMay 2022

-Beulah Llangoedmor(2 seats)Edwards · James1,563Ceredigion IndMay 2022
+Beulah and Llangoedmor(2 seats)Edwards · James1,563Ceredigion IndMay 2022

-Boncath Clydau Iwan Stuart Ward464Pembrokeshire IndMay 2022
+Boncath and Clydau Iwan Stuart Ward464Pembrokeshire IndMay 2022

 Borth Hugh Richard Michael Hughes378Ceredigion IndMay 2022